-4. Here’s the thing about plus-ones
+4. The thing about plus-ones

 How was the invitation addressed?
 If it was only your name, you are the only person invited.
 End of story.
 Unless you already had a convo with the bride, don’t assume you can show up with your new boyfriend.
-Similarly, if the invitation was address to you and your boyfriend but you two break up, chat with the bride before assuming you can bring somebody else.
+Similarly, if the invitation was addressed to you and your boyfriend but you two break up, chat with the bride before assuming you can bring somebody else.
 Chances are the couple won’t mind a bit, but a heads up is nice for seating arrangements and such.

 5. Don’t be late

 This is obvious but make sure you plan enough time in case of an accident or if Siri leads you down the wrong path.
-You’ll want to have enough time to take in the ceremony views, sign the guest book, place your gift, and find your seat.
+You’ll want to have enough time to take in the ceremony views, sign the guestbook, place your gift, and find your seat.
 A good rule of thumb is to arrive 20-30 minutes before the ceremony begins.

 6. If you gift, order from their registry

 Believe it or not, a lot of time goes into putting together a wedding registry.
 Make sure to scope out what the couple is asking for.
 Unless you 100%, without a doubt know the couple’s style and needs, order a gift from their registry or gift them money within a card.

 You’re a witness to true love, happily ever after, and all that good stuff!
 Take it in.
 Listen to the words of the ceremony, indulge in their signature cocktails and chat with those around you.
 Enjoy the food and drinks, then get up and dance.
 Weddings are a great time to catch up with friends or family, meet new people, and celebrate in the name of love!